davidzof/strava-oauth/README.md

-Strava Oauth2 Proof of Concept
+Strava OAuth2 Proof of Concept
 ==============================

-Demo application showing how to OAuth2 authenticate with Strava from a Java Application.
+Proof of concept showing how to OAuth2 authenticate with Strava from a Java Application.
 OAuth2 allows applications to authenticate with services without revealing the user's username and password to the application (well that's the theory, anyway).
 The principal use case is to allow one web service to